Exactly Optimal and Communication-Efficient Private Estimation via Block Designs: Introduction

 In general, however, due to the necessary conditions that the parameters of a block design should satisfy, block designs exist for a sparse set of parameters.
-Thus, a block design scheme achieving a risk close to the minimax risk with reasonably low communication cost may not exist for some input data size and LDP constraint.
+Thus, a block design scheme achieving {the exactly optimal privacy-utility trade-off} with reasonably low communication cost may not exist for some input data size and LDP constraint.
 To overcome this issue of sparse existence of block designs, we consider regular and pairwise-balanced design (RPBD) schemes, which relaxes one of the symmetry requirements on block designs.
 By doing so, we indeed find new privacy schemes achieving near-optimal privacy-utility trade-off with reasonably low communication costs for a much larger set of input data size and LDP constraint.
-For example, we find schemes which achieve smaller estimation error while requiring less communication cost compared to previously known schemes (PGR) in some medium privacy regime by exploring RPBD schemes.
+For example, we find schemes which achieve smaller estimation error while requiring less communication cost compared to previously known schemes (PGR\cite{PGR-22Feldman}) in some medium privacy regime by exploring RPBD schemes.

 The rest of this paper is organized as follows.
-In Section~\ref{sec:problem-formulation}, we formulate the problem of private discrete distribution estimation.
-In Section~\ref{sec:mainSection}, we first introduce some basics of block design, and then present block design schemes and RPBD schemes with sufficient conditions for two schemes to achieve the same risk, which play the key role in finding (near-) optimal risks with low communication costs.
-In Section~\ref{sec:numerical}, we show the set of input data size and LDP constraint where both the minimax risks and the minimum communication costs are achieved by using some block designs, and also show that near-optimal risks and reasonably low communication costs can be achieved for a larger set of input data size and LDP constraint by considering RPBD scheme.
+In Section~\ref{sec:problem-formulation}, we formulate the problem of private discrete distribution estimation {and present some related works}.
+In Section~\ref{sec:mainSection}, we first introduce some basics of block design, and then present block design schemes and RPBD schemes with sufficient conditions for two schemes to achieve the same risk, which play the key role in finding exactly or nearly optimal schemes with low communication costs.
 Finally, with some discussions in Section~\ref{sec:discussion}, Section \ref{sec:conclusion} concludes the paper.